mschmitt/radiostation/README.md

 Runs where Liquidsoap runs:

-* Use the subsonic API to export the station playlist from Nextcloud
+* Use the subsonic API to export the station playlist from Nextcloud Music
 * Download each track to a holding directory, slugify/normalize filenames
 * Write playlist file
-* Signal to Liquidsoap that the playlist was updated)
+* Signal to Liquidsoap that the playlist was updated
 * Yet unclear whether this will run manually forever or as a systemd timer, or both

 ## Back-end Delivery